warrickhill/wordle-solvers/README.md

 3. Create a dir in the solvers directory that matches the branch name
 4. Copy template.js to {your-dir}/index.js
 5. Write your solver in the exported function, commit and open a PR
+6. The first param is and obj where the keys are words than have been used and the value is the score for that word as a string. `.` not in the word, `*` in the word, but not in this spot, `!` in the correct location. `{tests: ".!*.."}`

 ### Rules for your solver

-* Vanilla JS only
+- Vanilla JS only
-* Must not use external packages
+- Must not use external packages
-* No calls to external apis
+- No calls to external apis
-* Code must only be committed inside your dir
+- Code must only be committed inside your dir

 ### Running the solvers

 ```
-node .
+yarn go
 ```